palantir/bulldozer/README.md

 * The merge strategy configured in `.bulldozer.yml` is not allowed by your repository settings
 * Branch protection rules are preventing `bulldozer[bot]` from [pushing to the branch][push restrictions].
-Unfortunately, GitHub apps cannot be added to the list at this time, but there is [a workaround][] if you are running your own Bulldozer server.
+Github apps can be added to the list of restricted push users, so you can whitelist bulldozer specifically for your repo.

 [push restrictions]: https://help.github.com/articles/about-branch-restrictions/
 [a workaround]: #can-bulldozer-work-with-push-restrictions-on-branches